apache/accumulo-website/_posts/blog/2024-04-09-does-a-compactor-return-memory-to-OS.md

 ## Test Setup

 ### Environment Prerequisites

-***Install gnuplot***
+The machines used for testing were running Pop!_OS 22.04 a debian-based OS.
+The following package installation and usage steps may vary if one were try to repeat these steps.

+#### Install gnuplot

-This is used for plotting the memory usage of the compactor over time from the perspective of the OS
+This was used for plotting the memory usage of the compactor over time from the perspective of the OS

 1. `sudo apt install gnuplot`
-2. gnuplot can now be started with the command `gnuplot`
+2. gnuplot was started with the command `gnuplot`

-***Install VisualVM***
+#### Install VisualVM

-This is used for plotting the memory usage of the compactor over time from the perspective of the JVM
+This was used for plotting the memory usage of the compactor over time from the perspective of the JVM

-1. download the zip from [visualvm.github.io](https://visualvm.github.io/)
+1. Downloaded the zip from [visualvm.github.io](https://visualvm.github.io/)
-2. extract with `unzip visualvm_218.zip`
+2. Extracted with `unzip visualvm_218.zip`
-3. Can now be started with the command `./path/to/visualvm_218/bin/visualvm`
+3. VisualVM was started with the command `./path/to/visualvm_218/bin/visualvm`

-***Configure and start accumulo***
+#### Configure and start accumulo

-Accumulo 2.1 will be used for experimentation.
-Configuring accumulo to start compactors:
+Accumulo 2.1 was used for experimentation.
+To stand up a single node instance, [fluo-uno](https://github.com/apache/fluo-uno) was used.

+Steps taken to configure accumulo to start compactors:

-1. Uncomment lines in "install/accumulo-2.1.2/conf/cluster.yaml" regarding the compaction coordinator and compactor.
-Don't need q2 compactor.
-Will just be using q1.
-This allows these processes to start up.
+1. Uncommented lines in `fluo-uno/install/accumulo-2.1.2/conf/cluster.yaml` regarding the compaction coordinator and compactor q1.
+A single compactor process was used, q1.
+This allows the external compaction processes to start up.
-2. Configure the java args for the compactor process in "accumulo-env.sh."
-Line will be:
+2. Configured the java args for the compactor process in "accumulo-env.sh."
+Line:
    `compactor) JAVA_OPTS=('-Xmx256m' '-Xms256m' "${JAVA_OPTS[@]}") ;;`
-3. Start accumulo with `uno start accumulo`
+3. Started accumulo with `uno start accumulo`

-***Install java versions***
+#### Install java versions

-1. Install the java versions you want to test (we used 11, 17 and 21).
-For example, to install Java 17:
+1. Installed java versions 11, 17 and 21.
+For example, Java 17 was installed with:
    1. `sudo apt install openjdk-17-jdk`
-   2. `sudo update-alternatives --config java` and select the version you want to use before starting your accumulo instance
+   2. `sudo update-alternatives --config java` and select the intended version before starting the accumulo instance
-   3. Ensure your `JAVA_HOME` is set to the correct version of java
+   3. Ensured `JAVA_HOME` was set to the intended version of java before each test run

 ## Running the test

-1. Start accumulo with uno (after changing the mentioned configuration)
+1. Started accumulo using [fluo-uno](https://github.com/apache/fluo-uno) (after changing the mentioned configuration)
    * `uno start accumulo`
-2. Open VisualVM and find the running compactor q1 process taking note of the PID
+2. Opened VisualVM and selected the running compactor q1 process taking note of the PID
-3. Run mem_usage_script.sh, making sure to set the PID in the script to that of the compactors PID.
-This will collect data of memory usage of the compactor over time from the perspective of the OS.
-Let this continue to run while the script is running.
+3. Ran mem_usage_script.sh, making sure to set the PID in the script to that of the compactors PID.
+This collected measurements of memory used by the compactor process over time from the perspective of the OS.
+We let this continue to run while the script was running.
-4. Configure the external compaction script as desired and execute:
+4. Configured the external compaction script as needed and executed:
    * `uno jshell experiment.jsh`
-5. Memory usage can be monitored from the perspective of the JVM (using VisualVM) and from the perspective of the OS (using gnuplot).
+5. Memory usage was monitored from the perspective of the JVM (using VisualVM) and from the perspective of the OS (using our collection script).
-Navigate to the "Monitor" tab of the compactor in VisualVM to see memory usage from JVM perspective.
+Navigated to the "Monitor" tab of the compactor in VisualVM to see the graph of memory usage from JVM perspective.
-Follow the info given in the "OS Memory Data Collection Script" section to plot the memory usage from OS perspective.
+Followed the info given in the [OS Memory Data Collection Script](#os-memory-data-collection-script) section to plot the memory usage from OS perspective.

 Helpful resources:
 * [External Compactions accumulo blog post](https://accumulo.apache.org/blog/2021/07/08/external-compactions.html)